muratcan-yuksel/articles/web3/nft-minting-website.md

 #### getting contract abi

 Now we go to `artifacts/RoboPunksNFT.json` and copy all the contents inside.
-Then, we create a `RoboPunksNFT.json` file IN `src` folder and paste everything into it.
+Then, we create a `RoboPunksNFT.json` file IN `src/contract` folder and paste everything into it.

 ## Coding the frontend

+We add `MainMint.js` and `Navbar.js` into a new folder `src/components` and import them into `App.js`

+## important note

+After finishing the app, you can't mint.
+Because we se isPublicMintEnabled to false in our contract.
+To change that, you go to the etherscan, to where your contract is, click to write contract, CONNECT WITH THE WALLET THAT DEPLOYED THE CONTEACT, and write `true` on `_isPublidMintEnabled (bool)` function.

+Although I got an error.
+Maybe I used a different address to deploy the contract, as I have 2 disposable wallets.
+I don't know.
+But the idea is cool.